 Genuine progress is made by bringing people with a common cause together and uniting them behind a clear and compelling purpose.
 Conferences often bring people with different perspectives together to debate key issues, which in turn generates new ideas and innovations.
 By taking delegates away from every day distractions, conferences enable deeper, more focused learning.
 Conferences also provide a means for professionals to widen their network and build friendships with people who can provide future support.

 The WGPC is owned and organized by World Game Protection Inc, a company started by Willy Allison in 2005.
-Willy is a casino surveillance guy who started in the industry in 1987 as a surveillance operator.
+Willy is a casino guy who started in the industry in 1987 as a surveillance operator.
 His career progressed into various surveillance management roles that allowed him to experience and take advantage of opportunities in an expanding global industry.
 Over a 15 year casino operations career, Willy worked in Australia, Asia, South America and the U.S.A.
-Feeling there was a need for an annual event that focused on casino game protection and surveillance, he started the WGPC and it made it’s debut in February 2006.
-Willy considers himself a casino surveillance guy that went from the monitor room to the conference room.
+Realizing there was a need for an annual event that focused specifically on casino game protection and surveillance, he founded the WGPC and it made it’s debut in February 2006.